Multiple benchmark mortgage refinance rates ticked downward today.

 15-year fixed refinance

-The average rate for a 15-year fixed refi is 2.77 percent, unchanged from a week ago.
+The average rate for a 15-year fixed refi is 2.64 percent, up 2 basis point over the last seven days.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $677 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $670 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 2.78 percent, down 1 basis points since the same time last week.
+The average rate for a 10-year fixed-refinance loan is 2.66 percent, down 1 basis points over the last week.

-Monthly payments on a 10-year fixed-rate refi at 2.78 percent would cost $955.94 per month for every $100,000 you borrow.
-If you can manage that hefty monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 2.66 percent would cost $950.45 per month for every $100,000 you borrow.
+If you can manage that substantial monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed